The Story of Black Sabbath’s First U.S. Show

 On the day before Halloween 1970, Black Sabbath made their U.S. debut.
-And this quite appropriate event took place at the usually sedate Glassboro State College in Glassboro, N.J., a school known for hosting guests like poet Robert Frost and the Boston Pops.
+And this quite-appropriate event took place in the Esby Audtiorium at the usually sedate Glassboro State College (now Rowan University) in Glassboro, N.J., a school known for hosting guests like poet Robert Frost and the Boston Pops.
 They’d never seen anything like Black Sabbath before.

 Earlier in the year, the band released their self-titled debut album and took off for a tour that swept across Europe.
 In September, their second album, Paranoid, came out, and they were ready to take their show overseas.
 Just two days after a high-profile concert at London’s Royal Albert Hall, Black Sabbath arrived in New York City on Oct.
 28. Two days later, they stepped on a U.S. stage for the first time.

 Their set was short, but it was made up of classics from the band’s two albums, including “N.I.B.,” “War Pigs,” “Black Sabbath” and “Paranoid.”
 That first U.S. tour consisted of about 15 dates, ending in late-November, with the majority of shows taking place on the west coast.

 During that time, the band opened for the James Gang, Three Dog Night, Jethro Tull and Alice Cooper.
 The shows were a huge success — so huge, in fact, that Sabbath made a quick return to the U.S. early the next year, sealing their spot in rock history.

 Subscribe to Ultimate Classic Rock on